sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/rbac.md

 sensuctl role create prod-admin --verb='get,list,create,update,delete' --resource='*' --namespace production
 {{< /code >}}

-This command creates the following role resource definition:
+This command creates the following role resource definition, which provides get, list, create, update, and delete permissions for all resources in the production namespace:

 {{< language-toggle >}}